rajeevrajchal/zap-task/README.md

 7. using html/css/js create a `user-card` component like shown below
 ![zaptic-logo](docs/user_card.jpg)

-8. create a new route `/user/<id>` which will show the user card created above populated with the user data.
+1. *BONUS* create a new route `/user/<id>` which will show the user card created above populated with the user data.
 You should populate the `name`, `job description`, and `star` at the top right.
 When you click the `Contact` button, it should open your email program and create an email with `to` set to the user's `email` address and subject `Hello there!`.

 ## SQL